-The Company issues new shares of common stock upon exercise of stock-based awards.
+The Company issues new shares of common stock upon exercise of stock options or release of restricted stock awards.

 Note 9.
 Income Taxes

 At the end of each interim reporting period, the Company determines the income tax provision by using an estimate of the annual effective tax rate, adjusted for discrete items occurring in the quarter.